AI-santosh-88/Agentic-AI-Based-News-Event-Processing-System/README.md

 * External information retrieval tool enabling the Agentic AI system to access and query the web for news articles.
 #### 2.Groq "llama-3.3-70b-versatile" LLM (via phi.model.groq):
 * Core processing engine of the Agentic AI system, responsible for natural language understanding, summarization, and text generation tasks.

+## Summary:
+* This project implements an AGENTIC AI system for automated news monitoring and summarization.
+The news_agent autonomously executes a predefined set of instructions to retrieve, process, and condense news information about the USA.
+By integrating a powerful LLM with a web search tool within the phi framework, the system demonstrates the capabilities of Agentic AI in automating complex information processing tasks.
+The resulting agent intelligently handles news aggregation and summarization, delivering structured and insightful summaries, highlighting the potential of Agentic AI for enhancing information workflows and knowledge accessibility.
+The system’s design, incorporating debugging and operational logging, further emphasizes a robust and development-conscious approach to Agentic AI system implementation.